mtiller/ModelicaBook/text/source/behavior/equations/population.rst

 useful to understand what might reduce or even eliminate these fluctuations.
 A simple approach would be to keep the populations in a state of equilibrium.
-But how can we use these models to help use determine such a "quiescient" state?
+But how can we use these models to help use determine such a "quiescent" state?

 The answer lies in the initial conditions.
 Instead of specifying an initial population for both the predator and prey species, we might